Newex/SolidNetsEasyClient/README.md

 - [x] Add unit tests
 - [x] Add easy to use configuration for handling API keys and other client settings
 - [x] Add example site
+- [ ] Add documentation for the NetsWebhookController (usage and explanation)
 - [ ] Proof read README
 - [ ] Add options section that explains each option
 - [ ] Add Nets Terminology for vocabulary such as: Payment, checkout, charge...